Every year roof repairs and roofing, in general, stir up quite a dilemma for property owners and tax professionals alike.

 Assessing the Restorations

-Similar to understanding the regulations, restorations under roof repairs are more likely to fall under the capitalized category of the expenses.
+Similar to understanding the regulations, restorations under roof repairs are more likely to fall under the capitalized category of expenses.

 For instance, the new roof would be capitalized if it is a commercial building and there has been a casualty loss.